 Honorarium: For the Washington, DC Metropolitan area - $700 for one presentation, $850 for two and $1,000 for three.
 For visits outside the DC area, virtual visits, workshops, artist-in-residence programs and adult groups, please email or call me (301-654-4603) to discuss your needs.

 I am happy to autograph books.
 A book sale can help to make the day of the visit even more memorable for the children.
 There is book ordering information and an order form (click above) that can be customized with your school’s information and copied for distribution to teachers and parents.

 Creating The Eye of the Whale

 Playing recorded music, I sketch several whales in pastel, which I leave with the group.
 I share fascinating facts about whales and pass around a life-size model “tooth” of a sperm whale.
-I also unfurl a life-size painting of a humpback whale’s tail and a newborn baby blue whale that is 23-feet long!
+I also unfurl a newborn baby blue whale that is 23-feet long.
+Before the presentation, I set up a life-size painting of a humpback whale’s tail (that leans against a wall).

 I end my program by brainstorming with the children ways in which we all can take action to become stewards of the natural world.
 A lively Q & A session follows.
 45 minutes